U.S. jobs, factory data point to slowing economy

 Details of the survey which covers factories in eastern Pennsylvania, southern New Jersey and Delaware, were weak.
 Measures of factory employment and new orders contracted.

-"Growth is continuing but a spring slowdown looks to be in place.
-The numbers support the view of many at the Fed that the end of the liquidity surge is nowhere in sight," said Naroff.

-On Thursday, Minneapolis Fed President Narayana Kocherlakota said the purchases of government bonds and mortgage backed securities were necessary to boost employment, but acknowledged they would cause financial market instability for years.

-Stocks on Wall Street fell on the data, while Treasury debt prices eked out modest gains.
-The dollar weakened against a basket of currencies.
+U.S. stocks fell on the data, while Treasury debt prices were little changed.
+The dollar fell against a basket of currencies.

 Last week's claims data covered the survey period for April nonfarm payrolls.
 Claims increased 11,000 between the March and April survey periods.